• Skip to primary navigation

 • Add freshly squeezed lemon juice to make it tart (it won't technically be limoncello, but it'll taste really good!)

-Ways to Use Dicarded Lemon Peels
+Ways to Use Discarded Lemon Peels

-Make Limoncello Sugar (in photo above)
+Make Limoncello Sugar (in photo above) or candied lemon peels (below photos)!

 You can use the leftover lemon peels or zest to make limoncello sugar.
 In my homemade Sicilian Lemon Sugar post, I add the zest of 3 to 6 fresh lemons to 1 cup of sugar for a brightly flavored sugar.

-1. When you make homemade limoncello, instead of discarding the leftover lemon peels add them to 1 cup of sugar (or your desired ratio of sugar).
-Place the mixture into a glass jar, seal it, and store it in a cool dark cupboard to "cure" for at least a couple of weeks.
+1. When you make homemade limoncello, instead of discarding the leftover lemon peels, add them to 1 cup of sugar (or your desired ratio of sugar).
+Place the mixture into a glass jar, seal it, and store it in a cool, dark cupboard to "cure" for at least a couple of weeks.

 2. For the first week, stir the sugar mixture about every other day.